 In Fig. \ref{Fig:Opposite_Charges} we present the phase diagram in the case when $\rho_1 = \rho_2 = \rho = 1$ and $e_1 = -e_2 = e = 1$.
 The separation in neutral and charged modes is now,

 The motivation for investigating this particular case is found in the off-diagonal elements of the matrix in Eq. \eqref{Eq:Dual_V} where the interactions originating with the gauge field will act in unison with the bare drag interactions upon switching the sign of the electric charge in one of the components (in contrast to the situation considered in the previous section).
-Indeed such a regime should lead to the growth of the paired (MSF) phase in the phase diagram.

 Consider the simulation results shown in Fig. \ref{Fig:Opposite_Charges}.
-For comparison, we include the results when there is no gauge field coupling, $e_1 = e_2= 0$, and when gauge field coupling competes with the drag interaction, $e_1 = e_2= 1$.
-First notice that the paired phase which appears when charges are opposite, is the metallic superfluid phase (VI) which now is associated with spontaneously broken global $U(1)$ symmetry in the phase sum (and not the phase difference as in Fig. \ref{Fig:Merge_tableaus}, \ref{Fig:Eq_stiffnesses} and \ref{Fig:PhaseDiagram_Villain}).
+For comparison, we include the results when there is no gauge-field coupling, $e_1 = e_2= 0$, and when gauge-field coupling competes with the drag interaction, $e_1 = e_2= 1$.
+First notice that the paired phase which appears when charges are opposite, is the metallic superfluid phase (VI) which now is associated with spontaneously broken global $U(1)$ symmetry in the phase sum (and not the phase difference as in Figs. \ref{Fig:Merge_tableaus}, \ref{Fig:Eq_stiffnesses}, and \ref{Fig:PhaseDiagram_Villain}).
 Positive drag will favor $(1,-1)$ vortices as before.
-However, because of the change of sign of one of the charges, the $(1,-1)$ vortices are now associated with the charged sector of Eq. \eqref{Eq:Charged_and_neutral_modes_spec_case_2}.
+However, because of the change in sign of one of the charges, the $(1,-1)$ vortices are now associated with the charged sector of Eq. \eqref{Eq:Charged_and_neutral_modes_spec_case_2}.
 The $(1,1)$ vortices are associated with the neutral mode, and thus the neutral critical point is determined by the onset of the associated helicity modulus $\Upsilon_{\mu, (1, 1)}$.
-The gauge field renders the $(1,-1)$ vortices the topological objects with lowest excitation energy.
+The gauge-field renders the $(1,-1)$ vortices the topological objects with lowest excitation energy.
 When they proliferate the superconducting sector is destroyed.
 Asymptotically, the associated phase-transition line is therefore expected to follow the behavior of a one-component superconductor with $\rho^{\prime} = 2(\rho-2\rho_d)$ and effective charge $e$,

 The remaining condensate will have superfluidity destroyed via proliferation of individual vortices which asymptotically can be mapped onto a one-component superfluid with stiffness $\rho^{\prime} = \rho/2$,